Smudge202/smudge202.github.io/_posts/2016-04-19-action-conflicts.md

 Note that only one method is shown, with the `house-number` correctly identified as being both a `query` *parameter type*, and as *optional*.
 Perfect!
 But the battle isn't quite over...

 *NB: All of the above can be seen on [this pull request](https://github.com/Gilmond/Ahoy/pull/1).
-I hope to get it into a state that we can PR back to Swashbuckle.*
+I hope to get it into a state that we can PR back to Swashbuckle (Ahoy).*

 ## MVC Says No